 Gifted Assessments: K-12th grade students that are referred for Gifted services are administered the CogAT gifted assessment.
 The CogAT is administered once in the Fall and once in the Spring.
-To register your child for an upcoming CogAT administration, please contact campus administration.
+To register your student for an upcoming CogAT administration, please contact campus administration.

 Lexile Reading Level: As part of our reading intervention and enrichment program, students in grades K-12 are assessed on reading fluency and comprehension and provided with a Lexile reading level.
-Using this data, the adaptive software programs, Smarty Ants (K-2) and Achieve3000 (3-12) provide grade-appropriate instruction to ensure that students are reading and writing at or above grade level.
+Using this data, the adaptive software program Achieve3000 (7-10) provides grade-appropriate instruction to ensure that students are reading and writing at or above grade level.
 For more information on Lexile levels, please visit: https://lexile.com/.